homelabaas/haas-documentation/docs/walkthrough.md

 The installation helper would have populated your minio installation with some initial content.
 Minio is automatically populated with these contents: <https://github.com/homelabaas/haas-content>.
 This can be browsed in two ways:

 * Directly browse to Minio and log in with the test credentials.
-This is my default on port 9000, with the credentials __testaccesskey__ as the Access Key and __testsecretkey__ as the secret key.
+This is by default on port 9000, with the credentials __testaccesskey__ as the Access Key and __testsecretkey__ as the secret key.
-* Inside of HaaS, you can navigate to Storage -> Files, and a built in file browser lets you also look at the contents of the Minio store.
+* From the HaaS application, you can navigate to Storage -> Files, and a built in file browser lets you also look at the contents of the Minio store.

 Verify that files exist as expected before continuing.

 ## Build your base Ubuntu 18.04 machine

-This step involves performing your first VM build, which will install Ubuntu 18.04 and patch it, using the ubuntu ISO file.
+This step involves performing your first VM build, which will automatically install Ubuntu 18.04 and patch it, using the ubuntu ISO file.

 ### Create a new Build Configuration